mzrithm/cs50_public/README.md

 <p>
 <img width="100%" src="https://github.com/mzrithm/cs50_public/blob/main/mario.svg">
 </p>
-In Mario/less, we were asked to create a pyramid in C using hashes (#) for bricks.
+In Mario for less comfortable students, we were asked to create a pyramid in C using hashes (#) for bricks.
 The user should decide the height of the pyramid, between 1 and 8 bricks high inclusive.
 Evaluate the correctness of your code using check50.
 <br>
 <br>
 <p>
 <img width="100%" src="https://github.com/mzrithm/cs50_public/blob/main/mario.svg">
 </p>
-In Mario/more, we were asked to create adjacent pyramids in C using hashes (#) for bricks.
+In Mario for more students, we were asked to create adjacent pyramids in C using hashes (#) for bricks.
 The user should decide the height of the two pyramids, between 1 and 8 bricks high inclusive.
 The gap between the two pyramids should be equal to the width of two hashes.
 Evaluate the correctness of your code using check50.